Our One-term course aimed at aspiring filmmakers and TV specialists who have ambitions in working in the media industry.

 The purpose is to up-skill participants in all aspects of factual (non-fiction) TV production and create several ‘packages’ and programmes that can be broadcast on TV as part of our regular output.
 By the end of the course, students will have an in-depth knowledge of many different aspects of video production, the capability to create their own work, a large diverse video portfolio of work that has been broadcast and the ability to work within this industry.

 Many of our students hold jobs at the same time as being enrolled on our courses.
 The one-term course is designed so students can be employed at the same time and work around the tuition or be a full-time student creating more projects.
-The course is run over a period of 10 weeks (not including a one week break at half term) and we have multiple practical learning days with professionals in the industry per week.
+The course is run over a period of 10 weeks (not including a one week break at half term) and we have multiple practical learning days with professionals in the industry.
+Our usual tuition days are on Mondays and Tuesdays of every week.
+Wednesdays, Thursdays and Fridays are for your practical filmmaking assignments which are flexible to work around your other commitments.

 We tend to organise each week around particular themes and topics, for example, making programmes in a presenter-led fast-paced style, organising a studio discussion, planning and shooting a short op doc, and so on.
 The nature of the activities will be flexed to suit the skills, abilities and interests of the participants whilst ensuring that we cover the topics listed above.
 Wherever possible we will work with current topical content with a view to creating material that can be broadcast – thereby generating credits for the course participants.